 The vast majority of the potential noise impacts associated with the proposed nuclear power station are of low or very low significance.
-Due to the long distances between the proposed power stations and the boundaries of Eskom properties, there would be no potential noise impact on adjacent land surrounding any of the alternative sites during construction or operation of Nuclear-1.
+Due to the long distances between the proposed power stations and the boundaries of the Eskom properties, there would be no potential noise impact on adjacent land surrounding any of the three alternative sites during construction or operation of Nuclear-1.
 No specific noise mitigation measures would therefore be required.

-However, since the OCGT peaking power plant will be placed some distance from the power station at Thyspunt (at the edge of the property - unlike the other sites), it would result in a potential noise impact on residences situated within 1 000 m of the plant at this site.
-It should, however, be noted that the OCGT will not run continuously and is only included for emergency power generation.
-The plant will run infrequently primarily as a result of required integrity tests.
+However, it is predicted that the Open Cycle Gas Turbine (OCGT) peaking power plant proposed for Thyspunt would result in a potential noise impact on residences situated within 1 000 m of the plant.
+It is recommended that this be confirmed by a noise prediction study once quantitative noise emission data of the actual plant to be installed is available.
 No noise impact associated with the construction of new roads to the alternative sites is anticipated, with the exception of the western access road to the Thyspunt, where it would pass within 230 m of the Umzamowethu Township.

-Impact on transportation systems
+10.3.20 Impact on transportation systems

 The Duynefontein site does not require significant upgrades to transport systems during the construction and operational phases of Nuclear-1 with regard to road intersections and heavy load road transport.
 Bantamsklip has a significant impact on the transport network with upgrades required to the public transport system, heavy load routes and road upgrades required for emergency evacuation purposes.
-Due to the Bantamsklip site's isolated location, transporting heavy loads by road will require significant infrastructure upgrades, which will have a high financial cost.
+Due to the Bantamsklip site's isolated location, transporting heavy loads by road will require significant infrastructure upgrades, which will have a very high financial cost.
 Thyspunt requires significant transport upgrades with regard to public transport and access during the construction phase.
 These upgrades also contribute to financial cost of construction of the power station at this site.